 - Sirius Dog Run

 - Tompkins Square Dog Park

 - Hudson River Park Pier 84 Dog Run

 Located in the Financial District

-Sirius dog run was built as homage to one of the brave service dogs that made the ultimate sacrifice during the rescue events of 9/11.
+Sirius dog run was built as an homage to one of the brave service dogs that made the ultimate sacrifice during the rescue events of 9/11.
 This lovely dog park is located in Battery Park and offers some great amenities to the dogs that visit and their owners.
 There are plenty of shade trees and benches to rest upon.
-The dog run is fully paved and comes complete with a dog wading pool that fills up and empties on a timer, making it a safe and exiting place for you and your dog to visit.
+The dog run is fully paved and comes complete with a dog wading pool that fills up and empties on a timer, making it a safe and exciting place for you and your dog to visit.
 This park is a free service.

 2. Central Park

 If you’ve never been to Central Park, you’re in for a treat!
 This enormous preserve is loaded with breathtaking views, interesting people, vendors, and activities.
 Aside from certain designated times and places, all dogs are welcome but must remain leashed while in the park.
 Don’t let that dissuade you, though; there are a whopping 23 areas within the park that are accessible for off-leash fun!
 Before 9am and after 9pm, dogs are allowed to run freely with others and may enjoy any of the 13 beautiful dog fountains!
 This is a very popular place to meet up with other dog-lovers and enjoy the great outdoors!
 This park is a free service.